 So how do the Meze 99 Classics sound?
 For a start, they are silky smooth and also give out an engaging sound.
 The sound signature is well balanced from the lows, mids to the highs, but not in a neutral referencing style.
 Considering the earcups are made of wood one would assume the sound is colored or warm.
 But far from that, the headphone brings out a more musical and engaging overall presentation.

 Starting with the bass, the level is good and extends quite low.
 Though the bass is the weakest area in the 99 Classics sound signature, it integrates well with the sound to bring a good listening experience.
 The midrange is superb and probably the most favorable characteristic of the headphone.
 They are dynamic, musical and come out with clarity.
 The treble comes out as balanced and also integrates with the overall sound seamlessly.
-For a closed back headphone, the soundstage is good with good depth and wider effect.
+For a closed-back headphone, the soundstage is good with impressive depth and wider effect.

 Category: Dynamic/ Open-Back

 The Sennheiser HD range features some of the legendary headphones in the market, the HD650, HD800 and our best budget audiophile headphone, the HD600.
 These are among the most praised headphones in audiophile communities around and now enter the HD 558.
-The headphone comes with a cheap price tag, and it was good enough to satisfy our tastes and make it on this list.

 The Sennheiser HD558 is an open-back over-ear headphone.
 First look at the headphone, and you cannot tell if they are open backed.
 The design of the headphone is good, good enough that we have read about it being reused by the guys at Sennheiser for the 598’s.
 The headphone is made from plastic.
 The only thing from the design we could point out that was not plastic were the large earcups and the padding on the headband.

 However, the plastic build does not take make the headphone any less better.
 The HD558 are solid, lightweight and have a premium feel in the hand.
-There have been concerns about the durability of this headphone, and although we have owned the 558 for a couple of months, there is no doubt they will last many years for comparison.
+There have been concerns about the durability of these headphones, and although we have owned the 558 for a couple of months, there is no doubt they will last many years for comparison.
 Sennheiser HD25-1 II is complete plastic but is renowned for its durability.
 There were reports of cracking in earlier models of the HD558, but this has been addressed in newer models.
 However, if you still feel adamant about buying these, Sennheiser offers a 2-year warranty, well that is enough time for you to “break” them in.

 The comfort of the Sennheiser HD 558 is what you would expect from Sennheiser headphones.
 The plush and thick padded velour earpads are very comfortable.
 The earcups are also huge which makes them an easy fit even if you have big ears.
 The headband padding is also thick and also covered with velour which makes the headphone extremely comfortable.
 These will disappear on your head.
 The headband arms also extend longer to fit even a big head.
 The clamp is good, and the headphone can sit very stable without falling off, save for using your hands.